JTerrellAllen/jterrellallen.github.io/readme.md

-# Startup Institue Chicago Labs
+# Startup Institue Chicago: Labs

-This is a HTML to CSS lab exercise for the
+This is a HTML to CSS lab exercise for
 [*Startup Institue Chicago*](http://startupinstitute.com/chicago/).